The following programs and resources assist schools and educators with Aboriginal and Torres Strait Islander schooling.

 All Queensland state school educators can access quality Aboriginal and Torres Strait Islander resources such as non-fiction and fiction texts, picture books, puzzles, toys, traditional games, artefacts and professional reading materials from the Dandiiri Schools and Community Library.
 Library staff can assist educators to engage with Aboriginal and Torres Strait Islander histories and cultures, as outlined in the Australian Curriculum cross-curriculum priority, in authentic and meaningful ways.

 Dandiiri Library or contact library staff on (07) 3714 8500 (Monday to Thursday) for more information.

 State Library of Queensland—Indigenous resources

-State Library of Queensland resources relating to Aboriginal and Torres Strait Islander people.
+State Library of Queensland resources relating to Aboriginal peoples and Torres Strait Islander peoples.

 Find out about

-Aboriginal and Torres Strait Islander languages, language centres and language resources in Queensland.
+Aboriginal and Torres Strait Islander languages, language centres and language resources in Queensland and explore